tonsky/sublime-clojure-repl/README.md

 - [ ] Handle multiple results returned from multiple forms at once
 - [ ] Eval second topmost form inside (comment)
 - [ ] Handle multiple evals on the same line
+- [ ] Remove results when region is modified

 ## Motivation